BVE-Reborn/bve-reborn-archive/docs/development/building.md

 ## Build

-After you have installed or compiled boost, then you can follow these commands to build the project using cmake.
+You can follow these commands to build the project using cmake.

 ```commandline
 mkdir build